newrelic/k8s-agents-automation/README.md

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.
 We also host a community project page dedicated to [Project Name](<LINK TO https://opensource.newrelic.com/projects/...
 PAGE>).

+## Support

+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all official New Relic open source projects, there's a related [Community](https://discuss.newrelic.com) topic in the New Relic Explorers Hub.

 ## License
 [Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 >[If applicable: The [project name] also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]